hackersanddesigners/Soilpunk_technical_setup/slides.rst

 After starting the Arduino IDE, make sure it can communicate with the ESP32 module

 If communication is possible, there should be a new entry in the port list as shown in the picture below.
-On MacOS it will be called something like /dev/cu.SLAB_USBtoUART for other OSes this name might be different.
+On MacOS it will be called something like /dev/cu.SLAB_USBtoUART, on Windows it will be COMx (where x is a number), and on Linux it will probably call /dev/tty_something.

 .. image:: ./assets/images/arduino-esp32-comm.png

 ----

 :data-y: r0
+:id: spiffs

 Install SPIFFS plugin
 =====================